 Who is organizing Science Rising?

 A core group of organizing partners is playing a lead role in coordinating, organizing, and promoting Science Rising.
 The Union of Concerned Scientists supports and maintains the Science Rising calendar of events.

 What is Art for Science Rising?

 Early in 2018, Science Rising and the Union of Concerned Scientists issued a call to artists to submit proposals to create outdoor work, visible and bold, in public areas.
-Grants have been awarded to artists across the country who submit winning proposals for public-facing art that highlights the role science plays in protecting our health and safety, and the critical role we all play in ensuring that science isn’t sidelined.
-Deadline for submissions is May 15, 2018.
-Learn more and submit an entry.
+Grants have been awarded to artists across the country who submitted winning proposals for public-facing art that highlights the role science plays in protecting our health and safety, and the critical role we all play in ensuring that science isn’t sidelined.
+Installations will appear beginning in August.

 How can I become more involved in Science Rising?